-(b) By the second Tuesday after each election, unless the second Tuesday falls on a holiday, in which case by the second Wednesday after each election, the election official shall conduct the review of all election returns with the canvass review board.
+- (b) By the second Tuesday after each election, unless the second Tuesday falls on a holiday, in which case by the second Wednesday after each election, the election official shall conduct the review of all election returns with the canvass review board.
 The review may be postponed for cause from day to day, but there shall be no more than three such postponements.
-The canvass review board, in full view of those present, shall review any additional absentee or by-mail ballots that were postmarked by election day and received in the mail as well as any ballots challenged by the ballot review team and determine whether they will be rejected or counted.
-The canvass review board will then add those ballots eligible to be counted to the preliminary results of the election returns and compile the total number of votes cast for each candidate and for and against each proposition and question to determine the final results to be certified by the election official.
-The election official will then certify the election in accordance with CBJ 29.07.290.
+The canvass review board, in full view of those present, shall review any additional absentee or by mail ballots envelopes that were postmarked by election day and received in the mail as well as any ballots envelopes challenged by the ballot review team election workers and determine whether they will be rejected or approved for scanning counted.
+The canvass review board will then add approved those ballots eligible to be counted to the preliminary tabulated results of the election returns and compile the total number of votes cast for each candidate and for and against each proposition and question to determine the final results to be certified by the election official.
+The election official will then certify the election in accordance with CBJ 29.07.290. - (c) Reserved.